siegstedt/machinemind/public/how-to-setup-secure-remote-workplace/index.md

 If you're lost somewhere in the bug city jungle and need to work from a Starbucks, you probably already know this: connecting to a public Wi-Fi hotspot.

-While that can be convenient at times, it can also carry the risk of being exposed to potential thread.
+While that can be convenient at times, it can also carry the risk of being exposed to potential threat.
 So, better protect yourself from connecting through untrustworthy Wi-Fi hotspots.

 A VPN, or Virtual Private Network, allows you to create a secure connection to another network over the Internet (see article on [howtogeek.com](https://www.howtogeek.com/133680/htg-explains-what-is-a-vpn)).